 I wish there were an update of this bloody LeBaron Documentary, “The Four O’clock Murders.”
 Written over twenty-five years ago, much has taken place among the Ervilites, LeBarons, and Joel’s cult since Scott Anderson went out on a limb, putting his life on the line, to chronicle and publish this incredulous history of a vengeful crime family that makes Manson and his “family” seem tame in comparison.

-But I’m grateful Anderson wrote the Doc.
-Without his honesty and dedication, I and the world would never have known the extent to which this bloody, Satanic, and ill-begotten cult was willing to go — though we do have the earlier and equally well-written and researched documentary, “The Prophet of Blood,“ chronicled and published in 1981 by Ben Bradlee, Jr. and Dale Van Atta.
+I’m grateful Anderson scribed this well-written Doc.
+Without his honesty and dedication, I and the world would never have known the extent to which this bloody, Satanic, and ill-begotten cult was willing to go — although we do have the earlier and equally well-written and researched documentary, “The Prophet of Blood,“ chronicled and published in 1981 by Ben Bradlee, Jr. and Dale Van Atta.

 These Documentaries may not always be right-on-the-button.
-But they’re close enough.
+But they’re close enough “Whose got the button.”
 The Authors did well, given the difficulty involved in obtaining information.
 Even ex-cult members usually don’t talk — especially to outsiders.
 If bits of Info were circumspect, blame the cult members they interviewed!

 That said, “The Prophet of Blood,” is a recommended read.
 It contains historical data not in “The 4 O’clock Murders.”

-Scott Anderson’s Documentary, published twelve years later, chronicles updated history of the bloody and loony legacy spawned by the maniacal “prophet,” Ervil LeBaron.
-It’s a pathetic legacy of a “Prophet out for Profit” … and out of his mind.
+Scott Anderson’s Documentary published twelve years later, chronicles updated history of the bloody and loony legacy spawned by the maniacal “prophet,” Ervil LeBaron.
+It’s a pathetic legacy of a “Prophet out for Profit” … out of his mind.